Nocona VB takes part in Top of Texas Tourney

 Nocona volleyball had a strong weekend at the Top of Texas volleyball tournament in Farmersville.

-Setter Kasi Castro had 13 assistants and another 10 digs defensively.
+Setter Kasi Castro had 13 assists and another 10 digs defensively.
 Jolie Rose had nine assists and 12 digs with Aubree Kleinhans digging out 10 balls and recording four assists.

 For further information, pick up a copy of Thursday’s Bowie News.